TheRenegadeCoder/sample-programs-website/sources/programs/bubble-sort/python/how-to-implement-the-solution.md

 * Then input `[3, 2, 5, 7, 10]` output is `[2, 3, 5, 7, 10]`
 * Then input is `[2, 3, 5, 7, 10]` output is `[2, 3, 5, 7, 10]`
 * ...

-## How to Run the Solution

-If we want to run this program, we should probably download a copy of [Bubble Sort in Python](https://github.com/TheRenegadeCoder/sample-programs/blob/master/archive/p/python/bubble-sort.py).
-After that, we should make sure we have the latest Python interpreter.
-From there, we can run the following command in the terminal:

-`python bubble-sort.py "3, 2, 10, 6, 1, 7"`

-Alternatively, we can copy the solution into an online Python interpreter and hit run.

-## Further Reading

-- Fill out as needed